sveltejs/svelte/packages/svelte/messages/compile-warnings/script.md

 ## reactive_declaration_non_reactive_property

-> Properties of objects and arrays are not reactive unless in runes mode.
-Changes to this property will not cause the reactive statement to update
+> Arrays and object properties are only reactive in runes mode.
+This may be unexpected if referencing an imported runes-based object and the behavior of this statement will change when migrating to runes mode.

 ## state_referenced_locally